Where Should You Avoid Anchoring?

 What is “Ring Ding”

 Attach an anchor-retrieval ring and a buoy to the anchor line and drive past it at a 45-degree angle.
-The float and ring would travel down the rode, acting like a pulley.
+The float and ring would travel down the rope like a pulley.
 When the buoyancy of the ball is combined with the pulling power of the ships, a stubborn anchor may be dislodged.

 What is “Get Stern”